-Most Common Challenges in Product Onboarding, And How to Overcome Them – Bluemeteor product content cloud
+Most Common Challenges in Product Data Onboarding, And How to Overcome Them: Bluemeteor

-As businesses look to expand their digital footprint, the process of product onboarding can be long, arduous, and prone to errors.
-Knowing about these obstacles is half the battle won; mitigating them with the right processes and platform is the other.
+As businesses look to expand their digital footprint, the process of product data onboarding can be long, arduous, and prone to errors.
+You win half the battle by knowing about these obstacles.
+The other half is mitigating them with the right processes and platform.

-By definition, product onboarding is the first and most important step of introducing a product to your customer.
+By definition, product data onboarding is the first and most important step of introducing a product to your customer.
 And it all starts with the introduction of a product to your system.
-While the product, in essence, gets to the destination (your customer), a lot of data could be lost, duplicated or misrepresented along the way.
+A lot of data could be lost, duplicated or misrepresented, even if the product gets to its destination (your customer).

 The failure of product led onboarding is most commonly the result of, not one, but a combination of factors taking effect across touchpoints.
-Here are some of the most common obstacles faced by companies when onboarding products:
+Here are some of the most common product data onboarding obstacles faced by companies:

-- SaaS ‘learning curves’ : While SaaS solutions may come pre-built and customized for specific business requirements, they still have a ‘learning curve,’ during which teams train and fine-tune these systems to optimize product onboarding.
+- SaaS ‘learning curves’: While SaaS solutions may come pre-built and customized for specific business requirements, they still have a ‘learning curve,’ during which teams train and fine-tune these systems to optimize product data onboarding.
 For some platforms, this curve tends to extend for a longer duration of time, negatively impacting customer experience and taking a hit on ROI.

 - Data alignment : As products make their way from multiple sources (manufacturers, suppliers etc.) teams find themselves dealing with a deluge of data with varying schematic characteristics.
 Relevant as the data may be, differences in data quality and definitions lead to duplication, loss, and errors in data which hamper product experience.

-- Platform interface : Product onboarding software with great capabilities may also go underutilized as they are too complicated to use and not fully leveraged by teams.
+- Platform interface: Complicated product data onboarding software with great capabilities may go underutilized and not fully leveraged by teams.

 - Team training & alignment : No two individuals interact with a software in the same way.
-As multiple stakeholders get involved in product onboarding, their understanding and use of the SaaS platform can also impact the process.
-Even with intuitive SaaS platforms, the software’s potential is often not put to full use, as teams are not trained on how to get the most out of the platform.
+With multiple stakeholders involved in product data onboarding, their understanding and use of the SaaS platform can also impact the process.
+Teams lack the training to use intuitive SaaS platforms to its full potential.

-- Justifying the investment : With these obstacles at play, inefficient product onboarding platforms tend to create more problems than they solve.
-This leads to decreased trust in platform adoption, and also makes it harder to justify the need for continuing to invest in a product onboarding platform, as growth in ROI is not achieved.
+- Justifying the investment : With these obstacles at play, inefficient product data onboarding platforms tend to create more problems than they solve.
+This leads to decreased trust in platform adoption.
+Unachieved ROI growth makes it harder to justify the need for continuing to invest in a product data onboarding platform.

-Here’s a simple, yet typical scenario where poor product onboarding processes can directly impact customer experience: Product information received from a vendor provides product dimensions in centimeters (metric system), however, the business’s eCommerce website requires these measurements in inches (imperial system).
-The lack of a validation mechanism means that the issue is not flagged.
+Here’s a simple, yet typical scenario where poor product data onboarding processes can directly impact customer experience: Product information received from a vendor provides product dimensions in centimeters (metric system), however, the business’s eCommerce website requires these measurements in inches (imperial system).
+The unflagged issue shows the lack of a validation mechanism.
 So, the product goes through with the centimeter value, but with ‘inches’ as the unit of measurement.

 The team, not adequately trained in the end-to-end workflow, fails to spot that the product also doesn’t have the required images to go online.
 However, since he/she is not aware of the mechanism to raise the flag, the product goes further still.
 Again, the platform has no validation system to spot the missing image, and the product finally finds its way online.